Detecting active L\'evy particles using differential dynamic microscopy: Introduction

 \section{Introduction}

-Microorganisms exhibit various patterns of motility to navigate in a complex environment~\cite{Taktikos:2013}: Run-and-tumble motion of \textit{Escherichia coli}~\cite{Berg:1972} and \textit{Euglena gracilis}~\cite{tsang2018polygonal}, run-reverse-flip pattern of several marine bacteria~\cite{Taktikos:2013}, and run-reverse-wrap motion of \textit{Pseudonmas putida}~\cite{Alirezaeizanjani:2020}.
+Microorganisms exhibit various patterns of motility to navigate in a complex environment~\cite{Taktikos:2013}: Run-and-tumble motion of \textit{Escherichia coli}~\cite{Berg:1972} and \textit{Euglena gracilis}~\cite{tsang2018polygonal}, run-reverse-flip pattern of several marine bacteria~\cite{Taktikos:2013}, and run-reverse-wrap motion of \textit{Pseudomonas putida}~\cite{Alirezaeizanjani:2020}.
 Among these patterns, the run-and-tumble motion is arguably the simplest model that enables tactic behaviors of cells~\cite{Schnitzer:1993,Wadhams:2004}, and has attracted a lot of attention~\cite{Tailleur:2008,Angelani:2013,Cates:2013,santra2020run,datta_random_2024,loewe_anisotropic_2024}.
 The trajectory of a run-and-tumble motion is composed of straight "runs", interrupted by sudden changes of moving direction, which are referred to as "tumbles".
-In a simplest model considered in typical theoretic work~\cite{solon_active_2015}, the particle runs at constant speed and orientation.
+In the simplest model considered in typical theoretical work~\cite{solon_active_2015}, the particle runs at constant speed and orientation.
 Tumbles happen randomly with a constant rate over time, which results in an exponential distribution of run time.
 Following the term in the literature, we use "run-and-tumble particles (RTP)" specifically for the model with exponentially distributed run time~\cite{solon_active_2015,kurzthaler2024characterization}.

-However, experimental evidence suggests that some microorganisms and cells may walk in the L\'evy way~\cite{bartumeus_helical_2003,harris_generalized_2012,ariel_swarming_2015,reynolds_current_2018,Figueroa:2018,figueroa-morales_e_2020,huo2021swimming,Junot:2022,li2025biased}.
+However, experimental evidence suggests that some microorganisms and cells may exhibit L\'evy walks~\cite{bartumeus_helical_2003,harris_generalized_2012,ariel_swarming_2015,reynolds_current_2018,Figueroa:2018,figueroa-morales_e_2020,huo2021swimming,Junot:2022,li2025biased} on experimentally observed scales.
 For example, experiments on the molecular motor of \textit{E. coli} suggest that the run-time distribution has a power-law tail $t^{-\mu}$.
 The exponent $\mu$ is reported to be less than 3~\cite{cluzel2000ultrasensitive}, so that the mean squared displacement of the cell scales as $t^{4-\mu}$ on large time scales, which is superdiffusive.
-A similar phenomenon was observed in the flegellated algae \textit{E. gracilis}~\cite{li2025biased}.
+The tracking data of a flagellated alga \textit{E. gracilis} is also reported to exhibit a L\'evy walk~\cite{li2025biased}.